qkzk/fm/development.md

 - [x] add a shortcut to the trash folder
 - [x] less copies while creating shortcuts
 - [x] FIX: replace `DeleteFile` by `Delete` in config file
 - [ ] Custom colors for palette.
-A lot of work.
-We can't cast closure that capture environement...
+  - [x] it works
+  - [ ] refactor all the color configuration
+  - [ ] common parser
+  - [ ] common description of what is an acceptable color in config file
+  - [ ] don't break compatibiliy
 - [ ] non blocking previews: use the mpsc to do the previews async (once again)
 - [ ] stop & undo actions (bulkrename, copy, move, delete ???)